thomased/natpalette/README.md

 ### 100% All-Natural Colour Palettes for R.

 Nothing beats natural!
-A selection of (fairly impractical) palettes inspired by the world in colour.
+A selection of questionably useful palettes inspired by the world in colour.
 Feel free to send along a nice image of your favourite colourful organism—or just suggest cool stuff, I'm out of ideas—and I'll weave it in.

 ### Install